Improving the efficiency of learning-based error mitigation: Clifford Data Regression

 \section{Clifford Data Regression}

 Here, we work in the framework of Clifford Data Regression (CDR) \cite{czarnik2020error}.
-CDR uses classically simulable near-Clifford circuits similar to a circuit of interest to learn a linear ansatz that is used to mitigate an expectation value of a targeted observable for a circuit of interest.
-The method has been demonstrated to provide order-of-magnitude improvements in observable measurements for diverse applications~\cite{czarnik2020error,sopena2021simulating,zhang2021variational} with real-world quantum hardware.
-The method consists of $4$ steps outlined below.
+CDR uses classically simulable near-Clifford circuits similar to a circuit of interest to learn a linear ansatz, that is used to mitigate an expectation value of a targeted observable for a circuit of interest.
+We summarize the method by $4$ steps outlined below.

 \begin{enumerate} \item Create $N_t$ training circuits with $N$ non-Clifford gates substituting non-Clifford gates in the circuit of interest by nearby Clifford gates.
-We describe a standard algorithm to generate the training circuits in Appendix~\ref{app:tcirc_rand}. \item Evaluate an expectation value of the observable of interest $O$ for each of the training circuits both classically and with a quantum computer.
+In this work, we additionally allow the non-Clifford gates to be substituted by similar non-Clifford gates to obtain the training circuits.
+We describe a standard algorithm to generate the training circuits in Appendix~\ref{app:tcirc_rand} and introduce the shot-efficient training circuit generation methods in Section~\ref{sec:eff} providing further details in Appendix~\ref{app:tcirc_eff}. \item Evaluate an expectation value of the observable of interest $O$ for each of the training circuits both classically and with a quantum computer.
 With this procedure, one obtains pairs of noisy $O^{\rm noisy}_i$ and exact expectation values $O^{\rm exact}_i$ for each training circuit. \item Assume a linear relation between $O^{\rm exact}$ and $O^{\rm noisy}$,

 where $a$ and $b$ are given by

 \item Use $a$ and $b$ found in step 3 to mitigate the expectation value $O$, for the circuit of interest

 \end{enumerate}